mVedr/design-patterns/README.md

 SOLID stands for:

-S - Single-responsibility Principle
+S - Single-responsibility Principle<br/>
-O - Open-closed Principle
+O - Open-closed Principle<br/>
-L - Liskov Substitution Principle
+L - Liskov Substitution Principle<br/>
-I - Interface Segregation Principle
+I - Interface Segregation Principle<br/>
-D - Dependency Inversion Principle
+D - Dependency Inversion Principle<br/>

 S : A class should have one and only one reason to change, meaning that a class should have only one job.